jafudi/flexpair-website/index.md

 ### Value Proposition

-With our novel solution, Flexpair, you will have
+With our novel Flexpair solution, which you can test here for free, you will have
 - the feeling of shoulder-to-shoulder pair programming, even when working remotely
-- zero friction when you need additional people to join your session ad hoc
+- zero friction when you need external people to join your session ad hoc
 - the ability to clone not only the code but the entire shared desktop at the press of a button
 - no missing dependencies etc. ever again, even across different cloud providers
 - the option to flexibly scale up (and down) your RAM and CPU cores